apike/allenpike.com/_posts/2021-09-01-gravity-of-cross-platform-apps.markdown

 <img src="/images/2021/good-cheap-scale.png">

 And this is *kinda* true.
 Like, it’s true enough for a hand wavey explanation of why cross-platform tools are popular.
 But it is wrong enough that this mental model tends to obscure exactly why the latest large, profitable company has gone down this path.
-Each time a cross-platform app has found itself in the crosshairs of the internet, I hear a variant of this question: “**What is it about enterprise companies that make so many of them abandon native apps, when they could surely afford to develop one app for each platform?**”
+Each time a cross-platform app has found itself in the crosshairs of the internet, I hear a variant of this question: “**What is it about enterprise companies that leads so many of them to abandon native apps, when they could surely afford to develop one app for each platform?**”

 Well *excellent question*, synthetic rhetorical person!